 Purchase Order: PO will be issued on require basis.
 SARPV is not bound to issue the purchase order if SARPV doesn't have any requirement during the agreement period.

 Termination: Contract may be terminated earlier for unsatisfactory performance.
 SARPV reserves the right to terminate the contract at any time for any reason whatsoever by giving the successful service provider ONE months' notice in writing.
 If the successful service provider wishes to terminate the contact, then they are to provide two months' notice in advance to SARPV.
 SARPV decision is final in case of any dispute that arises in connection with these termination arrangements.
+Any persuasion and unprofessional conduct between the bidder and anyone associated with this procurement administration, goods receiving, quality checking will cause termination of the contract.
+If identified SARPV may ask for penalty from the supplier addition to termination of contract.

 Payment Terms: The payment will be made on ACCOUNTS PAYEE CHEQUE in favor of the supplier upon successful supply within 30 days after satisfactory delivery of services, inspection, and necessary documents submitted to the Procurement department.